 Like I already mentioned earlier, Heavyocity has a certain reputation for high sound quality, so the character of the sounds was far more interesting to me.

-I found that whether I was looking for aggressive, angelic, sinister, sublime, haunting or hopeful, “Gravity” delivered in spades.
-The abundance of evocative, dramatic and inspiring textures is amazing.
-To not stop there, a powerful step sequencer is built in, with independent control for volume, pitch, and pan, making it possible to create rhythmic and melodic textures from the pads and other presets.
-All of the contend has strong features and is extremely suggestive – a sound designer’s dream.
+I found that whether I was looking for aggressive, angelic, sinister, sublime, haunting, or hopeful, “Gravity” delivered in spades.
+The abundance of evocative, dramatic, and inspiring textures is amazing.
+To not stop there, a powerful step sequencer is built-in, with independent control for volume, pitch, and pan, making it possible to create rhythmic and melodic textures from the pads and other presets.
+All of the content has strong features and is extremely suggestive – a sound designer’s dream.

 A lot of media composers will likely find the “Hits” patches to be “Gravity’s” most unrivaled element.
 I know of no other instrument that gives this level of control over such an integral part of sound design.

-Hits are divided into the Swell, the Sub, the Impact and the Tail, each of which are interchangeable.
+Hits are divided into the Swell, the Sub, the Impact, and the Tail, each of which is interchangeable.
 “Gravity” integrates into their interface what I have been doing manually for years.
 Within the various patches of all categories, the idea is to layer multiple sounds of differing timbres, which vary slightly depending on the type of instrument that you are using.